How AGLedger Works

 What gets written to the chain

-Every state transition produces a Signed Statement — a tagged COSE_Sign1 envelope (RFC 9052, tag 18) over an in-toto v1 Statement payload, deterministically CBOR-encoded per RFC 8949 §4.2.1, Ed25519-signed, and hash-chained.
+Every state transition produces a Signed Statement - a tagged COSE_Sign1 envelope (RFC 9052, tag 18) over an in-toto v1 Statement payload, deterministically CBOR-encoded per RFC 8949 §4.2.1, Ed25519-signed by the Server instance, and hash-chained.
+The accountable principal and the acting credential are named inside that signed payload, so the signature covers who is accountable.
 The database enforces immutability: UPDATE and DELETE are revoked on the vault tables, and partition-level TRUNCATE is blocked by trigger.
 Privileged-DBA tampering of the visible payload jsonb is caught at verify time as chainIntegrityReason: 'payload_drift'.

 Public verification keys at /.well-known/agledger-vault-keys.json - verify the chain offline, no account needed.